-On this track, we discussed the challenges of internet time consumption.
+In this section, we discussed the challenges of internet time consumption.
 These concepts included: unchecked time flow; internet interference; and denial.

-On the next track, we will examine underlying emotional causes that trigger a client’s internet addiction.
+In the next section, we will examine underlying emotional causes that trigger a client’s problematic internet use.

 Others who bought this Internet Course